DeOS-Dev/demo-deos-client/README.md

 ## Notes

 - Replace `<your-api-key-here>` in config.js with your actual API key.
 - Replace `<environment-id>` in config.js with the correct environment.
 Not required.
-Default: `kef.appfeine`
+Default: `kef.appfeine`.
+- Update the select field in the index HTML file to allow for adding, modifying, or deleting games.